TotoWang-hhh/minimalogger/README.md

 To Cusomize the path of the log files, use `log.init_log_file(file_dir="<Directory to store the log files>")`.
 Then the logging module will automatically generate an empty new log file under the given directory, with the time created as the file name.

 ### Log Something
 Then you may want to add something to the log.
-Currently we have 5 types of log available by default, which are:
+By default, 5 log levels / types are available, which are:
 - 🐞 Debug
 - ℹ️ Info
 - ⚠️ Warning
 - ❌ Error
 - 🛑 Critical

+#### Customizing Log Levels
-With the new features added in recent updates, you can now add your own log level.
-As these operations are not tested and not stable, they will not be documented for now.
+With the new features added in v0.1.3, you can now customize the log levels.

+To edit it, change content of `LOG_LEVELS.LIST`.
+Each log level has a name and a level number.
+The names are stored in order of priority (low to high, and has a level number same as the index of their names in the list.

+Currently, it is not suggested to change log levels during runtime, as this has not been tested yet.
+However, this is not disallowed, so you may still try it at your own risk.

+#### Binding Events to Logs
 Each of the log types will trigger function stored in `ON_LOGGED["<Name of the log type>"]`.

+This allows a certain function or lambda expression be triggered when a certain type of log is logged (log is logged... hmm🤔).

+See the [Popup or Report Your Errors](#Popup or Report Your Errors (Optional)) section for more.

+#### Keeping Silent
 If the log type has a level higher than the value set in `LOG_LEVEL`, it will be printed out.
 All logs will be written to log files.

 #### Quick Log Functions
 Starting from v0.1.3, these functions are created dynamically during the initialization of the log module.
 For each type of log, use `log.<Name of the log type>("<Your message>")` to log something.
 For instance, `log.info("Hello world")` for a hello world info message.